tiangolo/meinheld-gunicorn-flask-docker/README.md

     return "Hello World from Flask"
 ```

-In this case `api` would be the variable with the "WSGI application".
+In this case `api` would be the variable with the "Flask application".
 You could set it like:

 ```bash
 docker run -d -p 80:80 -e VARIABLE_NAME="api" myimage